dukevomv/bump-version-github-action/README.md

 # composer-json-semver-github-action
-Automate increate of composer version upon merge with tag
+Automate the creation of composer version upon PR merge with commit and tag on repo